dhakajack/vladsLab/README.md

 the reverse, since some cyrillic letters map to a single latin letter, e.g., "е", "ё", and "э" all map to "e".

-The code is released under the MIT license, which you can find in the LICENSE file.
+FWIW, the code is released under the MIT license, which you can find in the LICENSE file.
+My purpose in putting it on the repo is so others can use it for their own projects, so please do.

 The game is written in the Inform 7 programming language, using version 6M62, the most recent version available at the time of